Charting the dates and lives of the Herods concerning the birth of Christ and making sense of the differences between competing histories.

-One must realize that Jerome and many of the Church fathers were not so much concerned about historical correctness to dating accuracy of the Herods, but their main emphasis was to align Daniel’s prophecy within a historical framework.
+Jerome and many of the Church fathers were not greatly concerned about historical correctness to dating accuracy of the Herods.
+Their main emphasis was to align Daniel’s prophecy within a historical framework.

-Jerome argued that time period Daniel prophesied began from the rebuilding of the Temple at the 65th Olympiad or 520/519 BC, and ended at the last successive High Priest in Olympiad 186.4 (33/32 BC).
+Jerome argued that the period Daniel prophesied began from the rebuilding of the Temple at the 65th Olympiad or 520/519 BC and ended at the last successive High Priest in Olympiad 186.4 (33/32 BC).

-According to Jerome, the first appointment of Herod by Augustus as King of Judea was a ceremonial recognition in 35 BC.
-Then in 33 BC, when Herod killed all the remnants of the Hyrcanian dynasty, he gained ultimate control, and was not only ceremonially King, but defacto.
-The term King of the Jews is then used as his title.
-I think here the significance by Jerome of the second 33/32 BC date is the emphasis on the destruction of the Hyrcanian dynasty and the fulfillment of Daniels prophecy.
+According to Jerome, the first appointment of Herod by Augustus as King of Judea was a formal recognition in 35 BC.
+In 33 BC, when Herod killed all the remnants of the Hyrcanian dynasty, he gained ultimate control and was not only ceremonially King but de facto.
+The term King of the Jews became his title.
+The significance of Jerome’s second 33/32 BC date displays two factors.
+The emphasis on the destruction of the Hyrcanian dynasty and the fulfillment of Daniel’s prophecy.

-In trying to match the Daniel prophecy with the incarnation of Christ, we learn Jerome and/or Eusebius believed that Herod the Great reigned 33/32 BC to 3/4 AD.
+In trying to match the Daniel prophecy with the incarnation of Christ, we learn Jerome or Eusebius or both believed that Herod the Great reigned 33/32 BC to 3/4 AD.

 The Chronicon Paschale

 Chronicon Paschale (the Paschal Chronicle), also called Chronicum Alexandrinum, Constantinopolitanum, or Fasti Siculi), is the common name of a seventh-century Greek Christian chronicle of the world.
 Its name comes from its system of chronology based on the Christian paschal cycle; its Greek author named it Epitome of the ages from Adam the first man to the 20th year of the reign of the most August Heraclius.18